 CJ155 Science and Law in Use of Force

 Presents specialized training and academic opportunities in the science and law in the use of force.
 Prerequisite: CJ103 with a grade of C or better; consent of instructor.
-F, Sp, Offered as needed

 CJ170 Juvenile Justice Ethics and Boundaries